caglanakpinar/tsad/README.md

         -   *Every Minute :* Every minute job can be triggered.

-        -   *Every Second :* Every second job can be triggered.
+        -   *Every Second :* Every each second job can be triggered.

-You can create 3 main Machine Learning tasks which generally uses for each Data Scientist.
+You can create 3 main Machine Learning task which generally uses for each Data Scientist.
 You may create a task and schedule them separately.
-For instance, a train can run every week, prediction can create outputs daily, and every each month parameters can be optimized by parameter tunning task.
+For instance, train can run every week, prediction can create outputs daily, and every each month parameters can be optimized by parameter tunning task.

 This process is only available after Data Source is created.
 Once you create the data source you can see the column names on ***Model Dimensions***, ***Date Indicator***, ***Anomaly Feature***.